 Investment results The following bar chart shows how the fund's investment results have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and other applicable measures of market results.
 This information provides some indication of the risks of investing in the fund.
-The S&P 500 Index represents a portion of the equity securities in the U.S. in which certain underlying funds may invest.
-The MSCI® All Country World ex USA Index represents a portion of the equity securities outside the U.S. in which certain underlying funds may invest.
-The Bloomberg U.S. Aggregate Index represents a portion of the fixed-income securities in which certain underlying funds may invest.
-Past investment results are not predictive of future investment results.
-Updated information on the fund's investment results can be obtained by visiting capitalgroup.com.
+Past investment results (before and after taxes) are not predictive of future investment results.
+Prior to October 30, 2020, certain fees, such as 12b-1 fees, were not charged on Class 529-F-1 shares.
+If these expenses had been deducted, results would have been lower.
+Updated information on the fund's investment results can be obtained by visiting capital group.com.